marcos-j-ferreira/methods-in-python/README.md

 * Iterable: object such as a dictionary, tuple, list, set, etc.
 *Returns:* Retuns True if any the items is True.

+# All

+The Python all() function returns true if all the elements of a given iterable (list, dictionary, tuple, set, etc) are True otherwise it return False.
+It also ruturns True if the iterable object is empty.

+## Syntax of all()

+all(iterable)

+* Iterable: It is an iterable object such as a dictionaru, tuple, list, set

 # Teste

 Test config of git in local repository in my machine